zfxlabs/zfx-subzero/ZIP-001-Integration_to_Tezos.md

 # (zfx-subzero) Integration Proposal

 ## Integration with Tezos

 ### Analysis

 The milestone #4 deliverables are modified from the original SoW in order to prioritise bridging between a network with another.
 The current `deku` solution uses a Tendermint light-client which communicates with a network running Tendermint consensus in order to obtain fraud proofs when an invalid state transition occurs.

-There are several aspects to `deku` which can usefully be re-used in a proposed solution since it provides infrastructure for creating and deploying smart contracts and implements interoperability primitives between Tezos nodes and other languages such as JavaScript.
+There are several aspects to `deku` which can usefully be re-used in a proposed solution since it provides infrastructure for creating and deploying smart contracts and implements interoperability primitives between Tezos nodes and other languages such as `JavaScript`.

-However our proposed solution differs from `deku` in how a subnetwork and its committee are specified. `deku` by default has a fixed initial committee of validators which modifies itself using proof of authority.
-Instead we propose to use on-chain baking information as the weight of committee members.
+However our proposed solution differs from `deku` in how a subnetwork and its committee are specified and in the type of subnetwork which executes alongside `Tezos`. `deku` by default has a fixed initial committee of validators which modifies itself using proof of authority.
+Instead we propose to use on-chain baking information in order to provide sybil resistance to committee members.

 ### Proposed Solution

 We propose to create a bridge between `Tezos` and `subzero` by defining a validation committee within a `Tezos` smart contract.
-This allows for a `Tezos` client to later verify that a block in a `subzero` network is signed by committee members specified by the smart contract.
+This allows for a `Tezos` client to verify that a block in a `subzero` network is signed by the committee members specified by the smart contract.

-The smart contract should allow registration of validators on the basis of being bakers within `Tezos`.
-This allows existing `Tezos` bakers to opt-in to the secure a subnetwork with existing stake.
-In order to assess whether someone is eligible for registration we propose to use the `VOTING_POWER` Michelson instruction for checking that the baker has a stake >6000XTZ, where subsequent changes in baking membership are monitored and relayed via a committee co-ordinator.
+We propose to create a committee smart contract which allows for the registration of validators based on being bakers within `Tezos`.
+This allows existing `Tezos` bakers to opt-in to subnetworks of interest in order to secure them.
+In order to assess whether an account is eligible for registration we propose to use the `VOTING_POWER` michelson instruction for checking that a baker has a stake greater than 6000 XTZ.
+This effectively permanently records interest from a baker in validating on the subnetwork.

+Since baking is dynamic in `Tezos` and bakers are free to unbond their stake at any time, the `subnetwork` validation committee inherits these same properties.
+This implies a solution which takes into account smart contract operations but also on-chain baking activity implied by the `Tezos` `alpha` protocol.

+As such, a committee co-ordinator program must take into account both types of operations and relay them to the `subnetwork`.
+Similarly when value is redeemed from the `subnetwork` back into `Tezos`, co-ordinators must take into account both types of on-chain operations.

-The core purpose of a committee registration is to bind a TLS certificate public key with a baker account address.
-The baker account gives weight to the validator in the subnetwork whilst the TLS certificate allows the subnetwork to limit network connections to bakers only.
+The core purpose of a committee registration is to bind the TLS certificate public key used in a `subnetwork` to a baker account address.
+The baker account gives weight (sybil resistance) to the validator in the subnetwork whilst the TLS certificate allows the subnetwork to limit network connections to active bakers.

 ### Smart Contract State

 The smart contract should have three states to help with bootstrapping:
-* `Genesis` at the beginning of subnetwork formation.
+* `Genesis` - The initialisation state of a subnetwork committee.
-* `Sealed` when the genesis committee is accepted by the smart contract owner.
+* `Sealed` - The acceptation state of a genesis committee, accepted by the smart contract owner.
-* `Open` when the committee is open to new registrations.
+* `Open` - The committee is open to new registrations from public bakers.

 This allows some time for members of the committee to prepare to bootstrap the subnetwork and prevents further subscriptions whilst the subnetwork is initialising.